 - Develop an extensive, in-depth training opportunity covering the cradle-to-grave sponsored research life cycle at a basic level and in a way that is accessible to all

 - Create new networking opportunities and build a supportive community of knowledgeable research administrators

 - Provide an opportunity for Princeton’s research administrators to receive an internal certification and show off their hard work!

 The Research Administration Training Program is primarily meant to offer professional development to those who are new or interested in a career in sponsored research (less than 2-3 years of experience), or for those who are new to Princeton.
-The depth and breadth of this program ensures that even a seasoned research administrator will find the investment of their time worthwhile.
-The program will be prioritized for those who are new to Research Administration or new to Princeton, but will also be open to all who are interested.
+The depth and breadth of this program ensure that even seasoned research administrators will find the investment of their time worthwhile.
+The program will be prioritized for those who are new to Research Administration or new to Princeton but will also be open to all who are interested.

 The program will be made up of a set of core classes and a set of electives:

 All enrollees will be asked to begin the program by taking Introduction to Research Administration at Princeton University, followed by the Pre-Award Administration module classes in the order laid out above.
 These classes teach the fundamentals of research administration which are built upon later in the curriculum.
 The remainder of the program may be completed in any preferred order, but note that Introduction to Award Management should be taken prior to Post-Award Financial Compliance.